ukdtom/Plex-FindUnmatched.bundle/README.md

 Plex-FindUnmatched
 ==================

-Plex plugin to find medias, that doesn't exists in the Plex database
+Plex plugin to find media that doesn't exist in the Plex database

 To get futher info about this plugin, check out the wiki: